Manchester Arena bomb plotter ‘attacks three prison guards with hot cooking oil’

 Manchester Arena bomb plotter Hashem Abedi has attacked three prison guards with hot cooking oil, the Prison Officers’ Association (POA) has said.

+Counter Terrorism Policing (CTP) NE will lead the investigation into the “serious assault”.

-The officers sustained life-threatening injuries including burns, scalds and stab wounds in the “unprovoked” and “vicious” attack, it added.
+The officers sustained life-threatening injuries including burns, scalds and stab wounds in the “unprovoked” and “vicious” attack, POA added.

+The Prison Service confirmed three prison officers were treated in hospital after an attack by an inmate at HMP Frankland, County Durham.

 One female officer was discharged by 4pm on Saturday.